EpsilonSolutions/netscaler-command-reference/docs/ns/ns-ip/ns-ip.md

 Whether dynamic routing is enabled or disabled.

 <b>bgp</b>
-Whether bgp is enabled or disabled.NOTE: This attribute is deprecated.
+Whether bgp is enabled or disabled.

 <b>ospf</b>
-Whether ospf is enabled or disabled.NOTE: This attribute is deprecated.
+Whether ospf is enabled or disabled.

 <b>rip</b>
-Whether rip is enabled or disabled.NOTE: This attribute is deprecated.
+Whether rip is enabled or disabled.

 <b>hostRoute</b>
 Whether host route is enabled or disabled.